SamedBayer/document-updater/README.md

 6-) System prompt template can be improved.

+7-) Evaluation is done qualitatively and with simple quantitative analysis.
-7-) Better evaluation techniques might be used.
+Better evaluation techniques might be used to check the content pre- and post-update to ensure that the changes align with the natural language query.

+8-) Similarity threshold to update is chosen by qualitative checks and it might be improved.
+Also, secondary LLM might be used to confirm if the content really needs updating based on the change context.